I would like to hang CURTAINS in my room. What are the DIMENSIONS of each Residence Hall's WINDOWS?

 Most of the windows in First-Year residence halls measure 48″ wide by 64″ high.
 We suggest using tension rods to hang curtains.
 They're widely available at home stores.
 Nails/screws are NOT permitted.

 The policy of the Office of Residential Life is that students need to live in their first room assignment for at least six weeks before submitting a request to switch rooms.
 If you think you have an extenuating circumstance, you will need to contact Dean Rodocker, but please know that most of the first-year rooms are occupied.

 I noticed that the residence halls are closed for Winter Break; where do winter athletes stay during this time?

 Winter athletes whose coaches require the team to be on campus are given special permission to remain in the residence halls.
 The coaches each send a list to residential life, and we supply public safety with the list of approved winter break residents.

-Laundry rooms are available on campus with washers and dryers that accept the University card and charge $1.25 per cycle in each machine.
+Laundry rooms are available on campus with coin operated washers and dryers that also accept the University card.
 Alternatively, many students order laundry service through the University Cleaners and have their laundry picked up and delivered on a weekly basis.
 Click Here for more information about laundry services.

 Guests are permitted to stay in University housing no longer than three consecutive nights without permission of a Residential Life staff member.
 These visits should not exceed six days within a four week period, and must be pre-approved by all residents of the room or suite.
 Visitors must abide by all University policies and regulations.
 Students are responsible for all damages to the premises caused by their invited guests.